silent-destroyer/tunic-randomizer-archipelago/README.md

   - When enabled, will always apply the saved custom texture to the fox.
 The custom texture can be found under AppData in the same folder as the Spoiler log and Item Tracker file.
 ### Race Mode Settings
 - Race Mode
   - An option to help facilitate ranomizer races more easily.
-Disables the spoiler log, and enables the options below to be turned on or off.
+Disables the spoiler log, and enables the options below to be used.
 - Disable Icebolt in The Heir Fight
   - Disables use of the icebolt technique when fighting The Heir.
 - Disable Long-Distance Bell Shots